Talent Studio 2026:

 Piano

-Ukrainian pianist Dmytro Semykras has received awards at the International Competition for Young Pianists in Memory of Vladimir Horowitz, the International Competition for Young Pianists in Memory of Vladimir Krainev, the Ettlingen International Piano Competition, and the Île-de-France International Piano Competition.
-Further distinctions include second prize and the audience prize at the International Piano Competition for Young Musicians in Enschede.
+Ukrainian pianist Dmytro Semykras has received awards at the Santa Cecilia International Piano Competition, the International competition for young pianists in memory of Vladimir Horowitz, the Cantu International Piano Competition, the Ettlingen International Piano Competition, the International Competition for Young Pianists in memory of Vladimir Krainev, and the Île-de-France International Piano Competition.
 His work brings together solo repertoire and chamber music.

 Piano